-These key words increase your chances of bypassing the ATS and having your application read.
+These key words increase your chances of bypassing the ATS resume test and having your application read.

 How to Use Your Necessary Resume Keywords

-To benefit most from the use of resume keywords, find the right keywords from the job description.
+To benefit most from the use of resume keywords, find the best keywords for resume from the job description.
 To find buzzwords:

 - Research job listings that match your target job profile.